Il semble que la perfection soit atteinte non quand il n’y a plus rien à ajouter, mais quand il n’y a plus rien à retrancher.

 properties. |

-true is used by developers to debug JSLint. |
+| Include jslint stack-trace in warnings. | trace | trueis used by developers to debug JSLint. |

-Allow unordered cases, params, properties, and variables. | unordered |
+| Allow unordered cases, params, properties, and variables. | unordered | trueif objects and functions are allowed

 to declare properties and params in non-ascii order. |

-Allow messy whitespace. | white |
+| Allow messy whitespace. | white | trueif the whitespace rules should be ignored. |

 For example:

-directive is used to declare a list of
+/*property*/The /*property*/ directive is used to declare a list of

 property identifiers that are used in the file.
 Each property name in the